-- name and address,

-- academic achievements, including marks for coursework and
+- name and address, - · academic achievements, including marks for coursework and

-- · Copies of any reference written.
+• copies of any reference written.

-All other information, including any information about health, race or disciplinary matters will be destroyed after 10 years of the course ending and the student or MITSkills.
+All other information, including any information about health, race, or disciplinary matters, will be destroyed after 10 years of the course ending or the learner leaving MITSkills.

 MITSkills will need to keep information about staff for longer periods of time; In general, all information will be kept for five years after a member of staff leaves MITSkills.
-Some information however will be kept for much longer.
-This will include information necessary in respect of pensions, taxation, potential or current disputes or litigation regarding the employment, and information required for job references.
+Some information, however, will be kept for longer, see MITSkills Document Retention Policy.
+This will include information necessary in respect of pensions, taxation, potential or current disputes or litigation regarding employment, and information required for job references.
 A full list of information with retention times is available from the data controller.